 Using Your Roth IRA to Purchase a Home

-As mentioned earlier, you can withdraw all your contributions to your Roth IRA, plus up to $10,000 worth of investment earnings, penalty- and tax-free, to help you purchase your first home.
+As mentioned above, you can withdraw all your contributions to your Roth IRA, plus up to $10,000 worth of investment earnings, penalty- and tax-free, to help you purchase your first home.
 But you must meet the following requirements:

 - You and your spouse are first-time homebuyers (the IRS defines this as someone who hasn’t owned a principal residence in the past two years).